Connecting Klipperr

 Browse

-indicated by the arrow, then select the firmware you want to burn - Select
+button as indicated by the arrow, then select the firmware you need to flash - Enter

 - Click